-QCC Waiver File Reviews: C.b.1. and C.c.1:
+QCC Waiver File Reviews: C.b.1:

 Individual findings are expected to be corrected within 90 days.
 Regional management and QCC are available to provide individualized support and assistance with these corrections.
 QCC staff monitors to ensure corrections occur.

 Next, findings are analyzed by DDA management.
 Based on the analyses, additional necessary steps are taken.
 For example: